Land Sizes in Nigeria

 There is no standard definition, but a typical plot of land in Nigeria stands at around 100ft x 100ft = 30 m x 30 m = 10,000 square feet = 900 square meters.
 Therefore, a half plot can be described to be 50 ft x 100 ft = 15 m x 30 m = 5000 square feet = 450 square meters in measurement.

-Depending on the states in question, there can be variations in land sizes: 18 m x 30 m (540 sqm) and 18 m x 36 m (648 sqm) are the standard plot sizes in Lagos State.
-This is why you must always request dimensions in square meters for such things as ease of comparison.
+Depending on the states in question, there can be variations in land sizes: 18 m x 30 m (540 sqm) and 18 m x 36 m (648 sqm) are the common plot sizes in Lagos State.
+This is why you must always request sizes in square meters for such things as ease of comparison.